Julie Shayne (she/her/hers)

 University of Washington Seattle

 My courses expose students to small and large-scale examples of grassroots resistance to political, economic, and social injustice.
 In my classes I try and center the voices of marginalized communities.
-I want students of color to see themselves represented in the assigned texts and in the histories studied in class.
+I want BIPOC students to see themselves represented in the assigned texts and in the histories studied in class.
 I want women and LGBTQ folks to feel connected to and not alienated by the course content.
 I consider myself an ally to marginalized students; “an unafraid educator with and for undocumented students and families.”
 I want students to leave my classes inspired to keep asking whose voices are we not hearing and why?
 Ultimately, I hope that students are empowered to translate personal political frustration into mobilization for social justice.

 Recent blog posts by Julie Shayne on teaching and social justice are linked below: